Showing posts with label Burgundy. Show all posts

 The wines that pair well with the Chaource

-If you drive in the area and see vineyards, the grapes growing are most likely those used for Champagne.
-Chaource is in Champagne country, and the larger Champagne houses are in Reims only 155 km away ( 96 miles) and those of Épernay, 139 km (86 miles).
+If you drive into the area and see vineyards, the grapes growing are most likely those used for Champagne.
+Chaource is in Champagne country, and the larger Champagne houses are in Reims, only 155 km away ( 96 miles), and those of Épernay, 139 km (86 miles).

 Chaource and Champagne